The Dishman Family of Virginia

 Citations

-1. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, From 1985 to 1993, letter, William A. Hagey to James D. Dishman, dated 30 Dec 1986.
+1. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, from 1985 - 1993, letter, William A. Hagey to James D. Dishman, dated 30 Dec 1986.
 States that "While on the Monroe subject, I should tell you that Rachel (Piper) Monroe’s will (not recorded in Will Book in Westmoreland) was found among loose papers by George H. S. King.
 I received copy of will from Va.
 Historical Society, which does in fact name “ANNE DISHMAN” as daughter of Rachel – i.e., Anne Monroe who, about 1765, married Wm.
 Dishman (ca. 1740-1810), son of James Dishman (1712-1800).".

 2. [S159] Berryman Lineage Charts, online http://pages.prodigy.net/berryman2/_wsn/page9.html, downloaded 4 Jan 2003.
 Berryman Lineage Chart 4.
 Hereinafter cited as Berryman Lineage Charts.